CopilotLive/copilotlive-sdk-ios/README.md

       // Define appearance settings for the Copilot UI let appearance = CopilotAppearance(
           navigationBarBackgroundColor: "#E9FBFB", // LBackground for the navigation bar
-          backgroundColor: "#E9FBFB", // Background for the main UI
+          backgroundColor: "#E9FBFB", // Background for the copilot view
           navigationBarTitle: "Copilot Assistant" // Title displayed in the navigation bar )

       // Create a configuration object with the URL, user data, and appearance settings let config = CopilotConfig(
           url: "https://test.ai.copilot.live/", // Copilot URL
-          user: userData, // Pass the user data
+          user: user, // Pass the user data
           appearance: appearance // Pass the appearance settings )